-AI = Annual Incentive ASO = Annual Stock Options

-PSU = Performance Stock Units

-DSU = Deferred Stock Units
+AI = Annual Incentive ASO = Annual Stock Options PSU = Performance Stock Units DSU = Deferred Stock Units

-ESU = Executive Stock Units

-- (2) The performance metrics, payout schedules and other details of the NEOs' annual incentive are described on page 28. - (3) PSU awards vest at the end of a three-year performance period based on our TSR as measured relative to a peer group.
-The PSUs awards are described on page 30. - (4) DSU amounts (from the Deferred Compensation Program described on page 32) and ESU amounts (from the ESU Program described on page 32) reported in this column represent stock units acquired in lieu of cash compensation.
+- (2) The performance metrics, payout schedules and other details of the NEOs' annual incentive are described on page 27. - (3) PSU awards vest at the end of a three-year performance period based on our TSR as measured relative to a peer group.
+The PSU awards are described on page 30. - (4) DSU amounts (from the Deferred Compensation Program described on page 31) reported in this column represent stock units acquired in lieu of cash compensation.
 Stock units are purchased on a bi-weekly basis or as compensation otherwise is earned, so there is no grant date for these awards.
-DSUs are acquired at a 20% discount to the market price of our common stock on the acquisition date, and ESUs are acquired at a 15% discount.
+DSUs are acquired at a 20% discount to the market price of our common stock on the acquisition date.
 We recognize a compensation expense for this discount, which is reported in the All Other Compensation column of the Summary Compensation Table. - (5) Stock options (described on page 31) are granted on the first business day of the year, have a 10-year term, and vest in three annual increments beginning 18 months after grant. - (6) The exercise price is the closing market price of the Company's common stock on the grant date.

-Outstanding Equity Awards at 2010 Fiscal Year-End
+Outstanding Equity Awards at 2012 Fiscal Year-End

-The following table reports the outstanding stock options, performance stock units, and restricted stock units held by each NEO as of December 31, 2010.
+The following table reports the outstanding stock options, performance stock units, and restricted stock units held by each NEO as of December 31, 2012.
 The outstanding awards are separated into two categories:

-- General Awards: the annual PSU and stock option awards that comprise the equity component of our compensation package, as well as the one-time RSU awards to Mr. Haffner, Mr. Glassman and Mr. Flanigan in 2009 in connection with their employment agreements. - Deferred Compensation Options: options that were granted in lieu of cash compensation under our Deferred Compensation Program, as described on page 32.
+- General Awards: the annual PSU and stock option awards that comprise the equity component of the compensation package. - Deferred Compensation Options: options that were granted in lieu of cash compensation under our Deferred Compensation Program, as described on page 31.